 - i.
 Changes in metal prices, which has been used for economic value allocation.
 The impact of the processes and related product and co-products to economic value allocation is limited due to balancing mechanism in the market and has a minor impact on the results. - ii.
 Differences in use of datasets.
 For this study, the most recent datasets available in the Life Cycle Assessment software tool, GaBi was used.
 These might not be the same when other software tools are used. - iii.
-Credits from System expansion, Boliden does not account for any environmental credits retrieved production of energy and by-products in the results presented.
+Credits from System expansion.
+Boliden does not account for any environmental credits retrieved production of energy and by-products in the results presented.
 Those should be excluded for comparison - iv.
-Average intensity figures, Boliden does not present the average environmental impact when communicating, but rather specific value chains and/or the average environmental impact of specific blends of raw materials to separate the low carbon value chains from high carbon value chains.
+Average intensity figures.
+Boliden does not present the average environmental impact when communicating, but rather specific value chains and/or the average environmental impact of specific blends of raw materials to separate the low carbon value chains from high carbon value chains.

 The analyzed environmental impacts are, Global Warming Potential, Eutrophication Potential, Acidification Potential, Ozone Depletion Potential (ODP), Photochemical Ozone Creation Potential (POCP) and Primary Energy Demand (PED).
+These impact categories are known to be the most relevant ones for metals and minerals where agreed and scientifically sound methods and models exist.